jmettraux/aachen/src/pda__health.md

 Wounds
 : if damage ≥ remaining HP, then 0 HP and EL 5;
-: if damage > remaining HP, wound incurred as well;
+: if damage > remaining HP, scar incurred as well;
-: if damage > 3, roll on the wound table;
+: if damage > 3, roll on the scar table;
 : character is _wounded_ until reaching back max HP and EL 0.